zefulgas/SS/buffer_overflow_lab/README.md

 		git clone https://github.com/longld/peda.git ~/bin/peda
 		echo 'source ~/bin/peda/peda.py' | sudo tee --append ~/.gdbinit > /dev/null

-- Before trying to inject shellcode of SEED Labs, you may want to start with the basic exploit exercises `0-simple.c` until `7-environment.c`.
+- Before trying to inject shellcode of the SEED Labs, you may want to start with the basic exploit exercises `0-simple.c` until `7-environment.c`.
 These go from simple buffer-overflow, to change return addresses, redirect control-flow, shell-code injection, and exploitation of environment variables.
 Look at the file [`bo-guide.pdf`](bo-guide.pdf) for tips and instructions.

 - Notice that some of these files need to be compiled with `-fno-stack-protector` and others with `-z execstack`.
 This info is at the header of each source file.